 THE MAN OF SIN

-Few Biblical prophetic terms have stirred people as much as the one found in II Thes 2:3, namely the "man of sin".
+Few Biblical prophetic terms have stirred people as much as the one found in II Thessalonians 2:3, namely the "man of sin".
 The common thought in the Churches of God today is that this prophecy concerns a person who will arise in the end time, just prior to Christ's return.

-At least one major COG identifies the "man of sin" as a specific Church leader who went astray in recent times.
+One major COG identifies the "man of sin" as a specific Church leader who went astray in recent times.

 However, from the Reformation onwards, the standard view among non-Catholics was that the "man of sin" referred to the office of the Papacy.
-The original introduction of the 1611 King James Bible openly refers to "that man of sinne" in context with "Popish Persons".
+The original introduction of the 1611 King James Bible openly refers to "that man of sinne" in context with "Popish persons".

 I believe that the traditional identification of the "man of sin" as the Papacy is correct.